 It’s so hard to know what’s good anymore.
 Nobody can agree on it.
 And when you’re doing work for someone else, you bend your taste to theirs.
 The direction you take with a client’s project may not be good in their eyes and for their goal, or visa-versa.
 Passion projects are the horrifying opportunity to decide for yourself when your work is done.
 There’s no need to ask any question except, ‘is it good for my project?’
 This forces you to not only up your game (we are our own worst critics), but also consider what you’re looking for from your work in the first place.
 Is it good?
 Is it true?
 Is it worth other people’s time?
 You set the bar.
 And then you have to jump over it.
 Few exercises will improve your craft like trying to meet your own expectations.

 Passion projects aren’t just a chance to make great films; they’re an opportunity to learn important lessons ⎯ about yourself, your craft, and this business in general.

 We hope you’re making time for them your own passion projects.
 And there's no better time than right now to make it a reality.
-We're accepting applications for the 2017 Musicbed Film Initiative, and this year's grant is worth over $70,000 in cash, gear, and post-production.
-The application is simple, free, and you can find it right here.
+Through our Musicbed Film Initiative, we're giving one filmmaker a chance to make their idea a reality.
+To receive email updates about the next Musicbed Film Initiative, just head right here.